sachinprasanna/aip-assignment3/README.md

-# aip-assignment3 - Cheap Aussie
+# aip-assignment3 - MyDiary

 # About

+MyDiary allows user to add and maintain their posts as well as read other registered user's posts.
+A user needs to be logged in to access the website.
-This repo contains the backend code for the app *Cheap Aussie*, made for UTS Advanced Internet Programming, Assignment 3.
-Built with Node.js, Express and sweat.
+This repo contains the server-side(api) and client-side(app) code for the web application *MyDiary*, made for subject - Advanced Internet Programming, Assignment 3.
+THis project is built in Node.js, Express and EJS template engine.

 # Installation

-Run the following command to run the backend code:
+Run the following command to run the code:

 ```
 # install modules
 $ npm install
-# or if you want to use yarn
-$ yarn install

 ```

 -------------